Home Motorhome & Campervan Hire in New Zealand

 • Lakes Tekapo and Pukaki.

-New Zealand is a country particularly suitable for travel by motorhome / van.
 The country has well-maintained roads, mostly paved.
-Here are some tips on how you can drive safely around New Zealand:
+Here are some tips on how you can drive safely:

-• In New Zealand driving is on the left-hand side of the road, which is important to remember!
+• Driving is on the left-hand side of the road

 • Speed limits are regulated and well marked.
 On main roads, the speed limit is generally 100 km/h.